 You must submit a paper on the day of our last class (December 13, 2017), which should be

 on the order of 10 pages.
 Send your paper via email to

-instead of a paper you should email links to the versions of the articles before and
+to the versions of the articles before and after your contributions.

 You are also required to do a presentation during the last few lectures.